 Without historic inventory levels, operations teams cannot see when a drop in sales data matches up with a stockout.
 And the data isn’t truly representative of customer demand, skewing forecasts and biasing a team’s decisions.

 This can lead to poor operational decisions in the future: underestimating customer demand and, as a result, more stockouts.

 With inventory data in hand, though, inventory forecasting improves meaningfully over time.
-And our inventory optimization platform Cogsy provides this functionality.
+And our retail inventory optimization platform Cogsy provides this functionality.

 Cogsy tracks inventory levels of each SKU continuously and considers this data when building inventory forecasts.
 This increases accuracy and improves the likelihood that DTC teams can make optimal operations decisions with those forecasts.

 4. Identify limited edition product drops as such

 There are two types of products that most DTC businesses sell: evergreen products and limited edition products.